iapyeh/sshscript/syntax.md

 ```

 Every single line is executed individually.
-Their output of stdout or stderr are concated together.
+Their output of stdout or stderr are concatenated together.
 Command is executed one after one.
 The value of $.exitcode is the exit code of the last command.

 ## $$

 This defines a two-dollars command.
 Two-dollars commands will be executed in a shell.
-If your commands requires to run by a shell, you should use two-dollars command.
+If your commands require it to run by a shell, you should use the two-dollars command.
 For example:

 ```jsx
 $$ echo “1234” | sudo -S rm -rf /goodbye-root